 Chiropractic care at Western

-Dr. Charles McDonald, a chiropractor at CTCA at Western Regional Medical Center, evaluates patients to see if they have any spinal or extremity joint dysfunction, as well as improper movement patterns.
-He then uses manual and non-force instrument adjustments to alleviate pain, improve mobility and enhance well-being.
+Dr. Charles McDonald, a chiropractor at CTCA at Western Regional Medical Center (Western), evaluates patients for spinal or extremity joint dysfunction, as well as improper movement patterns.
+He then may provide manual and non-force instrument adjustments to help alleviate pain, improve mobility and enhance well-being.

 "Joint dysfunction and improper movement patterns are the source of most musculoskeletal pain," says Dr. McDonald.
-"Form and function are intertwined.
-Balance in the frame of the human body is necessary for 100% nervous system function."
+"Form and function are intertwined."